NeoResearch/neocompiler-eco/README.md

 * Integrate with `neolink` project (or any other), to allow secure key management for Test/MainNet
 * Move towards client-based compiling (more secure, robust and much more scalable).
     - Some efforts have been done here already, but many technical challenges are still being dealt with;
-    - It has not been easy, still, to accomplish all necessary invocatations only in the client side.
-On the other hand, the server has been responding smooth and nice, providing a nice didactic infrastructure to be used by professors, researchers and those intesred on Neo's multi-language programming interface.
+    - It has not been easy, still, to accomplish all necessary invocations only in the client side.
+On the other hand, the server has been responding smooth and nice, providing a nice didactic infrastructure to be used by professors, researchers and those interested on Neo's multi-language programming interface.
 * Ideas?
 Collaborations are welcome :) The goal is to be didactic and bring it close to citizens and users: Smart Cities, Smart Governance and Smart Blockchain Technologies :P

 ### Dependencies